Featured

 Demystifying SBOMs: Navigating Legislation and Processes

-Matthew Brady, Synopsys | Karel Kohout, Accenture | Martin Schleicher, Continental
+Matthew Brady, Black Duck | Karel Kohout, Accenture | Martin Schleicher, Continental

 Explore the current hype around software Bills of Materials (SBOMs), driven by new and upcoming legislation in the EU and elsewhere mandating their use across vendors, suppliers, and customers.
 Delve into the diverse capabilities required for SBOMs, varying by sector, jurisdiction, and supply chain position.
 This presentation will highlight key aspects of SBOM compliance, featuring crucial insights and a roundtable discussion with industry leaders IBM and Continental.